Ebulo/feelingsLoveBot/README.md

 * [Setup](#setup)

 ## General info
-> This project is based on creating a model that will predict the output for the feelings of any user.\n
+> * This project is based on creating a model that will predict the output for the feelings of any user.
-> The user is required to enter some text that hits his mind first.\n
+> * The user is required to enter some text that hits his mind first.
-> Then the bot would reply with the answer to it\n
+> * Then the bot would reply with the answer to it
-> and broadly with the type of feeling of the user.\n
+> * and broadly with the type of feeling of the user.

 ## Technologies
 Project is created with: